 A thorough testing environment is essential, as insufficient testing is one of the biggest causes of failures in SQL Server migrations.
 This is especially true if you're making the move from a much older version, as it will naturally be a bigger leap, with more potential for incompatibilities or other issues.
 This should involve not only all the applications that use the database, but also every other way of executing database code.

 2. Migrate in stages

-Trying to do everything all at once is another mistake to avoid.
+Trying to migrate your data all at once is another mistake to avoid.
 It can be tempting to try and complete the process as fast as possible - after all, no-one wants to see projects dragging on for months on end - but trying to take on too much in too short a period increases the risk of issues being overlooked and errors creeping in.
 A more gradual approach allows for any bugs to be worked out as you go along and for testing to be completed more thoroughly.